How do I apply to the DPT program?

 Where are clinical affiliation/internship sites located?

-Most clinical internships (full-time and part-time) are within the UPMC Health System and its affiliating hospitals and clinics.
-Thus, students in the program will be placed in facilities that are generally within a 30-mile radius of the University.
+Most clinical internships (full-time and part-time) for the Residential program are in the UPMC Health System and its affiliating hospitals and clinics.
+Thus, students in the Residential program will generally be placed in facilities within the Greater Pittsburgh region.

 Do I need a car?

-Students are expected to provide their own transportation to clinical sites, thus it is highly advisable for students to have a car since some of the clinical sites may not be easily accessed with public transportation.
+Students are expected to provide their own transportation to clinical sites; thus, it is highly advisable for students to have a car since some of the clinical sites may not be easily accessed via public transportation.
 University of Pittsburgh students enjoy the benefit of being able to use the local transportation system, Port Authority of Allegheny County, for free within the local area.

 Is Financial Aid available?

-You can obtain information on financial aid from the Office of Financial Aid at the University of Pittsburgh.
+You can obtain information on financial aid from the Office of Financial Aid at the University of Pittsburgh as well as on the SHRS website.
 There are a limited number of merit- and need-based scholarships available to students once they matriculate into the DPT program.